LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/04_creating_a_class_library/index.md

 ## Adding the Class Library

 MonoGame offers the *MonoGame Game Library* project template to add a new class library project that is configured with the correct monoGame framework references.
 Using this template saves time and ensures compatibility with MonoGame projects.

-To use the template to add the class library, perform the following:
+To use the template to add the class library, perform the following based on which development environment you are using:

 ### [Visual Studio Code](#tab/vscode)